UROVESA: History

 The company was founded in 1981 by a group of former employees of IPV.
 Since 1984, they are an official supplier to the Spanish Army - who currently have over 1,000 URO vehicles.

 In 1991 the subsidiary UROMAC was created, based in Castropol, Asturias manufactures forklift trucks and dump trucks.

+The end of the first decade of the 21st century was for UROVESA a period of intense decline in its business volume, due to the drop in public budgets coupled with a delay in the call for tenders for the acquisitions of the different customers.

+UROVESA currently supplies its products to more than twenty-five countries on five continents, making it an international benchmark in the sector.